audiomic/MS-Modules/README.md

 A good general tutorial on how to use S&H modules: https://www.youtube.com/watch?v=m9auf7dpMrU

-"Sample" knob is a Volume/Range control for the Sample input.
+"Sample" knob is a Volume control for the Sample input.